 18. Tahoe National Forest – Known for its stunning lake and mountain views.

 Each of these forests offers unique experiences, from the deserts of the south to the alpine conditions of the north, and from the coastal areas in the west to the high deserts of the east.
-Whether you’re seeking adventure, tranquility, or simply a respite from the modern world, California’s national forests provide a diverse range of natural landscapes to explore and enjoy.
+Whether you’re seeking adventure, tranquility, or simply a respite from the modern world, California’s national forests provide diverse natural landscapes to explore and enjoy.

 Q: What should I keep in mind when camping in national forests?